Fort Massachusetts Memorialized

 In 1960, Central City Markets, Inc.* ––the Golub Corporation––bought the property.
 William Golub, president of the Central chain, said that every effort would be made to preserve the memory of Fort Massachusetts.
 Though the replica of the fort would be cleared away, Mr. Golub said it was planned to keep the large elm tree on the north-eastern end of the property and also the small monument near the front of the fort.
 The monument, however, was relocated.
 The monument referred to is the headstone of Elisha Nims, mentioned above.
 It has since been removed.

 In 1976, the Fort Massachusetts Chapter of the Daughters of the American Revolution set a boulder on the site with a bronze tablet commemorating the fort and its defenders.

 (Photo courtesy of C.A.
 Chicoine)

 The memorial sits beside the tall fireplace and chimney left over from the Fort Massachusetts replica.
 That is all that remains of the memorials to this hallowed site.
 Perry's Elm fell victim to Dutch Elm Disease.
 The headstone of Elisha Nims went missing.
 Most of the items that were stored in the historical room of the North Adams Library were auctioned off.
-And now, the site itself faces an uncertain future, as its current owner closed its store at this location.

 (Photo courtesy of Wendy Champney)